AnthonyKLCheung/datasciencecoursera/DataPrep/README.md

 **Description of the columns in the output**

-Subject   1..30
+Subject   Subject ID: 1..30
-Activity  WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+Activity  Value set is {WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING}

-The rest of the columns are the mean of the following measurements
+The rest of the columns are the mean of the following measurements.
+Features are normalized and bounded within [-1,1]

 tBodyAcc-mean()-X
 tBodyAcc-mean()-Y